 2. Santa Fe Weather

-And in winter we have proper snow.
+And in winter we have snow.
 Snowfall varies by year but can reach hundreds of inches in the mountains.
 It snows much less in town, but we do get a handful of big dumps every winter.
 Generally the snow starts to evaporate as soon as the sun comes out, which is most of the time.
 We’re blessed with close to 300 days of sun on average.
-And with that sun comes amazing outdoor winter recreation.
+And with that sun comes amazing outdoor winter recreation, like sledding or skiing!

 Fall just might be the best season in Santa Fe.
 The weather has cooled down a little, but the days are still long — a perfect combination for getting outdoors for hours on end.
 And in the mountains, the aspens begin to turn their signature bright yellow.